AmineMahiddine/Metaheuristiques/README.md

 # Metaheuristiques

-### implementing different the algorithms to solve the the n-puzle:
+### Implementing different the algorithms to solve the the n-puzle:

 #### A*, BFS, FS, methaheuristiques: genetic algorithms and PSO